-Cancer waiting times and the backlog.
+Cancer waiting times and the impact of COVID-19.

-For many years, published figures on the number of people waiting for a diagnosis or treatment for cancer have shown the huge challenge facing NHS cancer services, with tens of thousands of people waiting for too long for diagnosis or vital treatment, especially since the start of the pandemic of COVID-19, across the UK.
+For many years, published figures on the number of people waiting for a diagnosis or treatment for cancer have shown the huge challenge facing NHS cancer services, with tens of thousands of people waiting for too long for diagnosis or vital treatment across the UK.